Interstate 24: Eastern Nashville Basin and Eastern Highland Rim

-Upon leaving Murfreesboro, I-24 enters a rural area, passing through a mix of farmland and woodlands, and maintaining a straight alignment Several miles later, the interstate begins a gradual, largely unnoticeable, ascent out of the Nashville Basin onto the Eastern Highland Rim.
-A few miles later, the interstate briefly enters Bedford County, and then has an interchange with SR 64, which connects to Shelbyville, near the Bedford-Coffee County line.
+Upon leaving Murfreesboro, I-24 enters a rural area, passing through a mix of farmland and woodlands and maintaining a straight alignment.
+Several miles later, the Interstate begins a gradual, largely unnoticeable, ascent out of the Nashville Basin onto the eastern Highland Rim.
+A few miles later, the Interstate briefly enters Bedford County and then has an interchange with SR 64, which connects to Shelbyville, near the Bedford–Coffee county line.
 I-24 then briefly descends, curves to the south, then the east, before once again resuming its gradual ascent, where it surpasses an elevation of 1000 ft for the first time in Tennessee.
 Upon reaching the top of the rim several miles later, the interstate has an interchange with US 41.
 5 mi later, the highway enters Manchester, where it crosses the Little Duck River and then has interchanges with SR 53 and SR 55 in short proximity.
 A short distance later, the highway reaches an interchange with US 41 once again.
-Leaving Manchester, the interstate maintains its relatively straight trajectory and passes through the northeastern corner of Arnold Air Force Base over a distance of about 3 mi.
-The interstate then travels over the next 10 mi through a wide swath of mostly farmland, before entering Grundy County and reaching an interchange with US 64 and SR 50 near the town of Pelham, where it begins a concurrency with the former route that is largely unsigned.
+Leaving Manchester, the Interstate maintains its relatively straight trajectory and passes through the northeastern corner of Arnold Air Force Base over a distance of about 3 mi.
+The Interstate then travels over the next 10 mi through a wide swath of mostly farmland, before entering Grundy County and reaching an interchange with US 64 and SR 50 near the town of Pelham, where it begins a concurrency with the former route that is largely unsigned.
 A short distance later, I-24 crosses the Elk River, before reaching the base of the Cumberland Plateau.

 Monteagle Mountain and Cumberland Plateau gorge

-One of the most hazardous stretches of Interstate Highway in the United States is located where I-24 crosses the Cumberland Plateau on steep grades in Grundy and Marion County near the town of Monteagle, and is commonly known as "Monteagle Mountain" or "Monteagle".
+One of the most hazardous stretches of Interstate Highway in the US is located where I-24 crosses the Cumberland Plateau on steep grades in Grundy and Marion County near the town of Monteagle and is commonly known as "Monteagle Mountain" or "Monteagle".
 While all motorists are advised to exercise caution along this stretch, truckers are particularly vexed by Monteagle, and many have died in accidents along this stretch.
-The eastbound grade is particularly hazardous, with a protracted 4–6% grade over several miles.
-On this stretch, I-24 is three lanes in each direction, and contains two runaway truck ramps.
+The eastbound grade is particularly hazardous, with a protracted four-to-six-percent grade over several miles.
+On this stretch, I-24 is three lanes in each direction and contains two runaway truck ramps.
 Owing to geography, these two ramps are on the left side of the grade.
 The westbound downgrade of the plateau is also extremely hazardous and contains several sharp curves.
 Portions of this downgrade also feature offramp approach style lane dividers in order to slow motorists.
 Throughout the entire stretch across the Cumberland Plateau, the speed limit reduces to a maximum of 55 mph and 45 mph for trucks on both downgrades.
-At top of the Plateau, the interstate surpasses 2000 ft in elevation, has interchanges with US 41A and US 41, respectively, and crosses into East Tennessee at the Grundy-Marion County line.
+At top of the Plateau, the Interstate surpasses 2000 ft in elevation, has interchanges with US 41A and US 41, respectively, and crosses into East Tennessee at the Grundy–Marion county line.